jfiksel/github-classroom-for-students/README.md

 3. Install Git.
 Directions for both Windows & Mac here: http://happygitwithr.com/install-git.html.
 Windows users should follow Option 1 in 7.2.
 Mac users can follow Option 1 in 7.3 if comfortable, otherwise follow Option 2

 4. Setup options in Git.
-In RStudio, open up the shell by clicking Tools -> Shell.
-If you don't want to enter RStudio, you can go to the terminal if you have a Mac (Applications -> Utilities -> Terminal) or Git BASH if you have Windows.
+In you have a Mac, open up the shell in R Studio by clicking Tools -> Shell.
+If you don't want to enter RStudio, you can go to the terminal if you have a Mac (Applications -> Utilities -> Terminal).
+If you have a Windows, open Git BASH, which you should have downloaded in step 3.
 Enter the three lines of code here: http://happygitwithr.com/hello-git.html, changing the first two lines to your own name and email (this should be the email associated with your GitHub account).
 Note that Windows users should  read section 8.1 in the above link carefully

 5. Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
 First check to see if you have a SSH key.
-Go into the shell (again, either through RStudio, Terminal for Mac, or Git Bash for Windows) and enter “ls -al ~/.ssh” (do not include the quotation marks).
-If you see two files called “id_rsa.pub” and “id_rsa”, complete sections 12.4.2 and 12.4.3 on this page http://happygitwithr.com/ssh-keys.html.
+Go into the shell (again, either through RStudio, Terminal for Mac, or Git Bash for Windows) and complete on this page http://happygitwithr.com/ssh-keys.html, which is Chapter 12 in Happy Git with R.

-If not, in RStudio, open preferences, click on the Git/SVN panel, and click Create RSA Key.
-Once you do this, return to the Git/SVN panel, click “View public key”, and copy the key to your keyboard.
-In GitHub, go to Settings, then SSH and CPG keys panel.
-Click New SSH key on the top right, give it a descriptive title (mine is “Jacobs MacBook Pro”), and paste the key you just copied.

 6. Follow the instructions here (http://happygitwithr.com/push-pull-github.html) to ensure you can connect to GitHub from your computer.